Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Related Work

 In addition to this, another important aspect of learning-based ATSC research is cross-scenario generalization, which can be approached in two main ways.
-One direction focuses on designing universal parameter-sharing frameworks to handle diverse traffic networks, allowing a single model to manage multiple intersections with different road structures and phase settings~\cite{zheng2019learning, chen2020toward, oroojlooy2020attendlight, liang2022oam, jiang2024general, wang2024unitsa}.
-This is because previous independent learning approaches, like IA2C, and MA2C~\cite{chu2019multi} were developed to allow each agent to learn its policy, yet they often lead to sub-optimal outcomes due to environmental instability.
+One direction focuses on designing universal parameter-sharing frameworks to handle diverse traffic networks, allowing a single model to manage multiple intersections with different road structures and phase settings~\cite{zheng2019learning, chen2020toward, oroojlooy2020attendlight, liang2022oam, jiang2024general, wang2024unitsa, zhang2024HeteroLight}.
+This is because previous independent learning approaches, like IA2C and MA2C~\cite{chu2019multi} were developed to allow each agent to learn its own policy, yet they often lead to suboptimal outcomes due to environmental instability.
 To address this issue, Zheng et al.~\cite{zheng2019learning} introduced FRAP, a parameter-sharing method that leverages phase competition, tailored for intersections with diverse topologies and traffic patterns.
 Furthermore, GESA~\cite{jiang2024general} enhanced FRAP by standardizing all intersections into a unified four-way road structure and ensuring consistent state and action spaces for streamlined input and output.
 AttendLight~\cite{oroojlooy2020attendlight} introduced an attention-based learning framework for universal policy learning applicable to any intersection configuration.
-Similarly, Liang et al.'s Option-Action RL Framework (OAM)~\cite{liang2022oam} simplified phase selection, offering a flexible solution for various intersection topologies.
-HeteroLight~\cite{zhang2022expression} proposed an attention-based module for general feature extraction across varying intersection topologies and a VAE-based module for learning diverse phase-conditioned feature representations.
+Similarly, Liang et al.~\cite{liang2022oam} introduced the Option-Action (OAM) framework, which reformulates phase selection as constrained combinations of lane-level options and designs a universal network that can adapt to intersections with arbitrary phase definitions.
+While these methods achieve universal policy learning across intersections by standardizing topological structures and phase configurations to maintain consistent input and output spaces, they typically rely on a single parameter-shared model with limited representational capacity.
+As a result, such models often fail to capture intersection-specific characteristics, which makes it difficult to achieve adaptability and fine-grained control in diverse and complex traffic scenarios.

 Another line of research explores improving models' ability to generalize across scenarios, enabling them to transfer knowledge effectively and adapt to unseen traffic conditions~\cite{zang2020metalight, lu2024dualight, jiang2024x, jiang2024general}.
 For instance, MetaLight~\cite{zang2020metalight} introduced a meta-reinforcement learning approach designed for training across multiple scenarios.
 DuaLight~\cite{lu2024dualight} introduced a dual-module framework that leverages scenario-specific experiential weights and scenario-shared co-training to enhance decision-making by adapting to intersection-level features within a single scenario while learning generalizable dynamics across multiple scenarios.
 Additionally, MetaVIM~\cite{zhu2023metavim} improved policy generalization across varying neighborhood sizes by integrating latent variables and introduced an intrinsic reward to stabilize training in dynamic traffic conditions.
 Despite these advancements, few parameter-sharing methods consider both universal policy diversity and effective, scalable multi-agent collaboration, yet these aspects are crucial for optimizing complex, dynamic real-world traffic flows.